 Different Content Types and Information Structures

 In a typical workweek, HR personnel are called upon to handle and work with a variety of data types.
 These may range from drafting an updated employee handbook to explaining a non-disclosure agreement to a team member, to making an audio recording of a meeting for legal reasons.
 With such varied content -- and so much of it -- HR personnel need a digital data management system that can keep up with their workflow.

 Ripcord's Canopy is a robust, secure platform capable not only of storing and classifying both structured and unstructured files, but 'learning' about the needs of the company to the extent that it can even engage in analysis of the stored information, significantly increasing organizational efficiency.

 Many human resources professionals make use of software intended to make their jobs a bit less stressful.
 These can include human capital management (HCM) software, such as Oracle HCM Cloud, and enterprise resource planning (ERP) platforms, such as Workday.
 The costs of these systems are far from insignificant.
 What's more, they require hours of training before employees can get the most out of them.

 After all that investment, few companies already using these solutions would be willing to toss them by the wayside.
 With Canopy, there's no need to do so.
 Ripcord's platform seamlessly integrates with such specialist HR software, giving users better control of their digitized data.

 Ripcord is on a mission: to digitize Earth, one industry at a time.
 Let's get back to the high-level work we love, and let automation take care of the rest.
-Get more information about Ripcord's digital solutions, contact us.
+Step into the future of HR content services with Ripcord today.